 In addition, assets held for capital growth could be transferred to dividend paying investments.
-Any gains realised by the investors on the sale of assets would be exempt up to the CGT exemption which is £11,300 for 2017/18.
-Further gains over this amount are only charged to tax at 20% for higher and additional rate taxpayers following the reduction in CGT rates from 6 April 2016.
+Any gains realised by the investors on the sale of assets would be exempt up to the CGT exemption which is £12,300 for 2020/21 (£12,000 for 2018/19).
+Further gains over this amount are charged to tax at 20% for higher and additional rate taxpayers.

 Interaction between DA and SA

 If the amount of dividends an individual receives is covered by the DA but those dividends would have meant that they were higher rate taxpayers without the DA, then this would affect the amount of SA they would receive.

 Mrs B has a salary of £42,000, interest income of £1,000 and dividends of £2,000.
 Although the dividends are covered by the DA, Mrs B's total income is £45,000 so she is a higher rate taxpayer.
 She would therefore only receive £500 of SA against the £1,000 of interest income.

 Where savings income exceeds the SA, there will be tax to pay on the excess.
 HMRC try to collect this tax by adjusting an individual’s tax code.
 To allow them to do this they will use information from banks and building societies.
 However in some cases, HMRC may overestimate the amount of interest people are likely to earn and adjust their coding accordingly.
 So it is always worth checking coding notices when they come through.